freyakavanagh/DevOps-Notes/what-is-cloud/README.md

 ## What is Cloud Computing?

-Cloud computing involves delivering various computing services, such as storage, processing power, networking, databases, and more, over the internet.
+Cloud computing involves delivering various on demand and highly scalable computing services, such as storage, processing power, networking, databases, and more, over the internet.
 Instead of owning and maintaining physical hardware and infrastructure, users can access and use these services on a pay-as-you-go basis, scaling resources up or down as needed.

 ## Quick history/timeline of Cloud Computing.